 This Appendix A provides information concerning the operations and finances of the Santa Monica Community College District (the "District").
-The Tax-Exempt Bonds are general obligation bonds of the District, secured and payable from ad valorem property taxes assessed on taxable properties within the District.
-Prior to the Crossover Date, the Taxable Bonds shall be secured by and payable solely from monies on deposit in the Escrow Fund.
-On and after Crossover Date, Taxable Bonds will be secured and payable from ad valorem property taxes assessed on taxable properties within the District.
+The Bonds are general obligation bonds of the District, secured and payable from ad valorem property taxes assessed on taxable properties within the District.
 The Bonds are not an obligation of the County, the State of California or any of its other political subdivisions or of the general fund of the District.
 Prospective purchasers of the Bonds should be aware that the following discussion of the financial condition of the District, its fund balances, budgets and obligations, is intended as general information only, and no implication is made that the payment of principal of or interest on the Bonds is dependent in any way upon the District's financial condition.
 The District neither receives nor accounts for ad valorem tax revenues collected by the County of Los Angeles (the "County") to pay debt service on the Bonds (or its other general obligation bonds) in the following tables or in its annual financial statements.
 Pursuant to Section 15251 of the California Education Code, all tax revenues collected for payment of debt service on the Bonds must be deposited into the debt service fund of the District.
 The Bonds are and will continue to be payable solely from ad valorem taxes levied and collected by the County within the boundaries of the District.
 See the body of this Official Statement under the caption "SECURITY AND SOURCES OF PAYMENT FOR THE BONDS."